 This book will contain introductions to and translations of Concerning Enoch and Elijah, On the Monogram, several prefaces to the Apocalypse, and pseudo-Cyril of Alexandria’s Encomium on Rev 7-12.
 The texts are mainly from the sixth and seventh centuries.
 The translations are completed and the introduction nearly complete.
 I hope to submit it to a publisher in the latter half of 2019.

-Behind the Apocalypse commentaries in the Reference Bible, Theodulph of Orleans, and the Cambridge Gloss on the Apocalypse lies a commentary of which no manuscript is extant.
-I am working on a reconstruction of that commentary from the parallel comments in the three aforementioned works.
+Behind the Apocalypse commentaries in the Reference Bible, Theodulph of Orleans, and the Cambridge Gloss on the Apocalypse lies a commentary of which no manuscript is extant, but was used as a source for the three aforementioned works.
+I am working on a reconstruction of that commentary from the parallel comments in the three works.
 Dr. Colin McAllister of the University of Colorado at Colorado Springs and Braeden Fallet are assisting in the process.
-As of January 2018 I have completed a Latin edition and English translation of its comments on Revelation, Chapters 1-6.
+As of December 2018 I have completed a Latin edition and English translation of its comments on Revelation, Chapters 1-8.

 “Amillennialism and the Early Church”

 This book, which I started over a decade ago, explores the ideas of early Christian writers who were not chiliast in their understanding of the thousand years of Revelation 20.
 I have some of the chapters in outline form and presented most of the chapters as conference papers.
 I would like to finish this project in the next few years.
 For a projected table of contents, click here.

 “The Pelagian Controversy: Confessions, Commentaries, and Correspondence”